edouardpoitras/NowTrade/examples/neural_network.md

 # Neural Network Strategy Example

-##### The user may want to educate themselves on potential issues with machine learning based strategies before using them in live trading, such as overfitting/underfitting, biases, etc. This is a very broad subject that is not cover here.
+##### The user may want to educate themselves on potential issues with machine learning based strategies before using them in live trading, such as normalization of data, overfitting/underfitting, biases, etc. This is a very broad subject that is not cover here.

 You can find the working source code of this strategy [here](neural_network.py).